Religious policy of Xi Jinping: Use of technology and surveillance for sinicization

-Institutional and Cultural Adaptations for Sinicization
+Institutional and cultural adaptations for sinicization

-The institutional adaptations under Xi Jinping's Sinicisation policy involve profound changes in religious practices and governance.
+The institutional adaptations under Xi Jinping's sinicization policy involve profound changes in religious practices and governance.
 These include efforts to modify religious texts and symbols to align more closely with the CCP's ideology.
-In some registered churches, for instance, images of Jesus have been replaced with portraits of ‘Uncle Xi’, signalling loyalty to the state as a fundamental aspect of worship.
-This reflects a broader directive wherein religious teachings must emphasise core socialist values and discard elements perceived as incompatible with state ideology.
+In some registered churches, for instance, images of Jesus have been replaced with portraits of ‘Uncle Xi’, signaling loyalty to the state as a fundamental aspect of worship.
+This reflects a broader directive wherein religious teachings must emphasize core socialist values and discard elements perceived as incompatible with state ideology.

 Religious institutions are increasingly subject to the oversight of the United Front Work Department (UFWD), consolidating power that once resided with separate agencies like the State Administration for Religious Affairs.
 This shift facilitates streamlined control over religious activities and curtails external influences.
 Protestant and Catholic churches, as well as other religious groups, are instructed to revise their religious texts.
 Leading seminaries are also required to produce new editions of scriptures, removing or altering content that challenges CCP hegemony.

-The Sinicisation policy also targets informal religious gatherings.
+The sinicization policy also targets informal religious gatherings.
 The state has tightened regulations on unregistered churches, often subjecting them to raids, closures, and increased surveillance.
-This has forced many religious communities to adopt more secretive practices to evade governmental scrutiny, challenging their capacity for autonomous worship.

-These adaptations are part of a broader strategy to ensure that religious practices in China serve the CCP's ideological agenda, reinforcing nationalistic and socialist sentiments across all facets of public and private life.

-Impact and Outlook
+Impact and outlook

 Administrative measures have weakened religious communities, but some believe that state control over these groups will never be complete, citing the continuation of religious activities across the nation.
 Some argue that the January 2024 agreement between China and the Vatican indicates a new level of trust, while others see this as the Vatican succumbing to Chinese pressure.
-Cross-province variations in the degree of the removal of religious symbols and affiliated places of worships also question the impact of Sinicisation in China.
-For example, some local congregations have managed to reach “accommodations with local officials about preserving them as cultural heritage” and have also managed to subtly give religious instruction to the youth, by listing places of worship as museums while continuing to function in a religious capacity.
+Cross-province variations in the degree of the removal of religious symbols and affiliated places of worship also question the impact of sinicization in China.
+For example, some local congregations have managed to reach "accommodations with local officials about preserving them as cultural heritage" and have also managed to subtly give religious instruction to youth by listing places of worship as museums while continuing to function in a religious capacity.

-Sinicisation under Xi Jinping has seen the intensification of regulations and restrictions on religious freedom, an uptick in the surveillance of individuals, and increasing tension with foreign religious bodies.
+Publishing in 2026, academic Yanfei Sun writes that religious policy in the Xi administration shows continuity with the post-Mao era, upholding principles of secularism but not taking steps to return to the radical religious policy positions of the Mao era.
+According to Sun, "[T]he Xi administration still follows the principles outlined in Document 19, published in 1992.
+State-sanctioned religions, including Protestantism and Catholicism, continue to enjoy legal protection under this administration."
+The administration has increased efforts to incorporate religious practice from the legal gray area (such as Protestant house churches) into the state-sanctioned system.